Picture this: an advanced race of aliens come across a human being for the very first time. What would they see? How would they describe us?

 -What happens if we remove the ancient microbes from our bodies, in the pursuit of cleanliness?

-During the 20th century we waged war on bacteria.
+During the 20th century we waged war on bacteria with the discovery of antibiotics and the drive for more and more cleanliness.
 Those of us in the West can now enjoy life without many of the nastiest infectious diseases that plagued our ancestors, like leprosy, smallpox, syphilis, cholera, polio and tuberculosis.

 However infectious diseases have been replaced by a ton of new ‘non-communicable diseases’ (NCD’s).
 Instead of killing us horribly and quickly like infectious diseases used to do, they kill us horribly and slowly.
 Here’s just a few of the most common NCD’s: